The Autobiography of Benjamin Franklin: Part One

-Part One of the Autobiography is addressed to Franklin's son William, at that time (1771) Royal Governor of New Jersey.
-While in England at the estate of the Bishop of St Asaph in Twyford, Franklin, now 65 years old, begins by saying that it may be agreeable to his son to know some of the incidents of his father's life; so with a week's uninterrupted leisure, he is beginning to write them down for William.
-He starts with anecdotes about his grandfather, uncles, father, and mother.
-He deals with his childhood, fondness for reading, and service as an apprentice to his brother James Franklin, a Boston printer and publisher of the New-England Courant.
-After improving his writing skills through the study of the Spectator by Joseph Addison and Sir Richard Steele, he writes an anonymous paper and slips it under the door of the printing house by night.
-Not knowing its author, James and his friends praise the paper, and it is published in the Courant, which encourages Ben to produce more essays (the "Silence Dogood" essays), which are also published.
-When Ben reveals his authorship, James is angered, thinking the recognition of his papers will make Ben too vain.
-James and Ben have frequent disputes, and Ben seeks a way to escape from working under James.
+Part One of the Autobiography is addressed to Franklin's son William age 41, at that time (1771) Royal Governor of New Jersey.
+While in England at the estate of the Bishop of St Asaph in Twyford, the 65-year-old Franklin begins by describing his parents and grandparents, recounting his childhood, expressing his fondness for reading, and narrating his apprenticeship to his brother James Franklin, a Boston printer and publisher of the New-England Courant.
+A fan of the Spectator by Joseph Addison and Sir Richard Steele, Franklin slipped an anonymous paper under the door of his brother's printing house at night.
+Not knowing its author, James Franklin published it in the Courant, which encouraged Franklin to publish more essays under the pen name Silence Dogood, later collected as the "Silence Dogood" essays.
+When Franklin finally revealed his authorship, James Franklin was angered, leading to frequent disputes between the two, and causing Franklin to eventually abandon the apprenticeship.

-Eventually, James gets in trouble with the colonial assembly, which jails him for a short time and then forbids him to continue publishing his paper.
-James and his friends come up with the stratagem that the Courant should hereafter be published under the name of Benjamin Franklin, although James will still actually be in control.
-James signs a discharge of Ben's apprenticeship papers but writes up new private indenture papers for Ben to sign which will secure Ben's service for the remainder of the agreed time.
-But when a fresh disagreement arises between the brothers, Ben leaves James, correctly judging that James will not dare to produce the secret indenture papers. ("It was not fair in me to take this Advantage", Franklin comments, "and this I therefore reckon one of the first Errata of my life".)
-However, James makes it impossible for Ben to get work anywhere else in Boston.
-Sneaking onto a ship without his father or brother's knowledge, Ben heads for New York City, but the printer William Bradford is unable to employ him; however, he tells Ben that his son Andrew, a Philadelphia printer, may be able to use him since one of his son's principal employees had just died.
+After being jailed by authorities, James Franklin was ordered to cease publication of the Courant, leading him to contrive to have the paper continue under his brother Benjamin's name, but fully under his own control.
+While signing the discharge of Franklin's apprenticeship, James Franklin attempted to draft new secret indenture papers that would secure Franklin's service for another period of time.
+But when a fresh disagreement arose between the brothers, Franklin abandoned his brother, correctly judging that he will not produce the secret indenture papers. ("It was not fair in me to take this Advantage", Franklin comments, "and this I therefore reckon one of the first Errata of my life".)
+James Franklin, however, made it impossible for Franklin to get work anywhere else in Boston.
+Sneaking onto a ship without his father or brother's knowledge, Franklin headed for New York City, to work with printer William Bradford, but it turned out that Bradford was unable to employ him.
+However, Franklin was instructed to find Bradford's son Andrew, a Philadelphia printer, who had recently lost an employee.